Colby-hin/agentic-threat-hunter/README.md

 2. **Fetch.** Your own code takes those parameters and slots them into a safe, pre written KQL template, then runs that against Azure.
 The model picks the ingredients.
 The code writes the recipe.
 3. **Analyze.** The logs that come back are handed to a second model call along with a prompt that is tailored to the specific table being hunted.
 The model is told to stay grounded in the actual log data and to return its findings in a strict JSON structure.

-That separation is the whole point.
-The model reasons about intent and evidence.
-The code stays in control of anything that touches your environment.

 ## How It Works